mtb-beta/msl/README.md

 This is tool for making quick private note.

-There is a time to note a idea, but I need to open the note app for makeing private note.
+There is a timeing to notice a idea, but I need to open the note app for makeing private note.

-But it is not feel good, because I need to change working app.
+Almost app required me to change working app.

+It is uncomfortable for me, because it mean stop the progress.

-I want to make note on command line.
+I want to make note on command line quicker.

-The tool can so.
+This tool can so.

 # install

+if you want to use this app, your computer required install python3.
+(Python3.6 is good, because I use this app on Python3.6)

+install command is Next
 ```
+$ git clone git@github.com:mtb-beta/msl.git
+$ cd msl
 $ pip install -e .
 ```